MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/porting-hl1-hl2.md

 ## Updating your interaction model for HoloLens 2

 > [!CAUTION]
-> If you're project is using any of the XR.WSA APIs, these are being phased out in favor of the XR SDK in future Unity releases.
-You can find more information about the [XR Input system and APIs here](https://docs.unity3d.com/Manual/xr_input.html).
+> If your project is using any of the XR.WSA APIs, these are being phased out in favor of Unity's new XR input APIs in future Unity releases.
+You can find more information about the [XR input APIs here](https://docs.unity3d.com/Manual/xr_input.html).

 Once your application is ported and prepped for HoloLens 2, you're ready to consider updating your interaction model and hologram design placements.
 In HoloLens (1st gen), your application likely has a gaze and commit interaction model with holograms relatively far away to fit into the field of view.